The Alonzo King LINES Ballet star listens to her body.

-At times, though, “you feel exhausted, your body hurts and you just want to go home.”
-In those moments, she refocuses on the big picture.
+Sometimes, though, “you feel exhausted, your body hurts, and you just want to go home.”
+At those moments, she refocuses on the big picture.
 “I think, Hold on a second.
 Look at these amazing places you get to go to.
 I really appreciate all the good parts of it.”

 Meredith’s Carrot Cilantro Soup

-This simple soup has loads of vitamins A, C and K, which can help muscles recover after a long rehearsal day.
+This simple soup has the tangy sweetness of cilantro, plus loads of vitamin A, C and K, which can help muscles recover after a long rehearsal day.

 1 onion, chopped